AlphaGotReal/nero-forte/README.md

 ```shell
 roslaunch simulation sim.launch
 ```
-To Train and test weights
+To Train and test weights:
 ```shell
 rosrun base_chalo driver $NAME_OF_FILE.pth #this is to train the model
 rosrun base_chalo tester $NAME_OF_FILE.pth #this is to test the model